Welcome to my “What Is The Best Martial Art Discipline For Self-Defense?” review!

 Aikido is another form of martial arts that was developed in Japan by Morihei Ueshiba.
 It is less popular compared to the other ones listed in this review, but what makes them a great asset to learn is because it’s effectiveness in survival moves and self-defense.

 Also, it is less popular because they do not focus on punching or kicking.
 What they concentrate instead is using your assailants’ aggressiveness and energy to throw them off their balance.

-I hope my content has provided you sufficient information in answering the question—what’s the best martial art for self-defense?
+I hope my content has provided you sufficient information in answering the question, what is the best martial art discipline for self-defense?

 As you see, there are martial arts disciplines that focus more on defense while others concentrate on delivering powerful attacks to the assailant.

 If you can’t decide which to choose, then you may try any of the ones listed above.
 As I said, you can’t really go wrong with any of them.
 In case you’re not satisfied, then you can move on and try to others until you find the perfect fit.